 Method of ConstructionIn 1994, the Canadian Society for Yad Vashem sent the chess set for chemical analysis to the Canadian Conservation Institute.
 This analysis confirmed that the chess pieces where made of bread, uncooked dough, and saliva.
 The bread contained traces of sawdust from a type of pine tree commonly found in Eastern Europe.

 The material may be similar to Elastolin, a cellulose-based composition, mostly known to be used by the German toy company Hausser used in the manufacturing toy figurines in the early 20th century.
 The figurines are constructed out of a similar wire base and the shrinking and cracking is typical for Elastolin of this age.

 ProvenanceGifted to the Vancouver Holocaust Education Centre in 2018 by Dr. Robert Krell.

 In 2000, Dr. Krell purchased the chess set from Rovina Nagel, daughter of Rosa Nagel.
-Rosa received the set in Vienna in the fall of 1946 as a gift from a German soldier after she had given him food and shelter on his way to the American sector of the city to surrender.
-The solider is believed to have acquired the chess set while stationed as a guard in the Warsaw ghetto, presumably offered to him as a bribe.
+Rosa received the set in Vienna in the fall of 1946 as a gift from a German soldier after she had given him food and shelter on his way to the American sector of the city where he planned to surrender.
+The soldier is believed to have acquired the chess set while stationed as a guard in the Warsaw ghetto; it may have been offered to him as a bribe.

 Although the provenance of this set cannot be verified with certainty, efforts have been made to confirm its authenticity.
-An extensive research file is available.
+A research file is available for consultation upon request.

 Legal Statuspermanent collection

-NoteExtensive research file is available including an independent materials analysis from 1970 and a Canadian Conservation Institute materials analysis report from 1994 as well as a donor interview video recording.
+NoteExtensive research file is available including an independent materials analysis from 1970, a Canadian Conservation Institute materials analysis report from 1994 and a donor interview video recording.